Home Compare AIT vs LECO

 Applied Industrial Technologies vs Lincoln Electric Holdings: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Lincoln Electric carrying a narrow edge on growth.
-The remaining gap is narrow enough that the comparison remains open to different readings.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+Applied Industrial Technologies still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.